standage/amel-dmnt3-2014-05/README.md

 ### Differentially expressed genes

-Cufflinks identified 2465 genes differentially expressed between the control and the treatment ("Tuxedo DEGs" hereafter).
+Cuffdiff identified 2465 genes differentially expressed between the control and the treatment ("Tuxedo DEGs" hereafter).
 The authors of the *dmtn3* KD paper reported 2613 differentially expressed genes ("TrueSight DEGs" herefafter), fairly similar to the results reported here.
 Since the authors do not disclose the TrueSight DEG list, a simple comparison to determine the level of agreement with the Tuxedo DEG list is impossible.
 The authors do, however, report a list of Gene Ontology terms that are overrepresented in the TrueSight DEGs.